austinsonger/Policy-Portal/secure-software-development-and-product-security.md

 Pre-production testing is performed with nonproduction data in nonproduction environments.
 Health checks are performed regularly or automated in production.

-Software vulnerability identified through any of the above processes shall be reported and tracked following \<PlaceHolder> Vulnerability Management process as defined in the Vulnerability Management Policy and Procedures.
+Software vulnerability identified through any of the above processes shall be reported and tracked following `<Company Placeholder>` Vulnerability Management process as defined in the Vulnerability Management Policy and Procedures.

 ## Secure Design and Application Threat Modeling

-\<PlaceHolder> Security Team in collaboration with development team performs full Application Threat Modeling and Risk Assessment on per-application basis using a custom approach that relies on industry standards and best practices.
+`<Company Placeholder>` Security Team in collaboration with development team performs full Application Threat Modeling and Risk Assessment on per-application basis using a custom approach that relies on industry standards and best practices.

 Major application updates are captured via an **RFC** process.
 The RFC template includes **Security Consideration** as a required section.
 This section is used to document abuse cases including: